 Unlike other buyer-supplier platforms, FairCapacity will help factories and suppliers meet social compliance requirements, promote responsible subcontracting, increase consumer confidence, and demonstrate due diligence on forced labor, including at lower tiers of the supply chain.
 Even for those that do not have serious concerns about excessive work hours or unauthorized subcontracting in their supply chains, there are still many ways buyers and suppliers can benefit from this project.
 Learn more on SAI’s website.

 The FairCapacity Platform is part of SAI’s Supplier Capacity Program, which aims to improve transparency and working conditions in the global apparel supply chain.
-SAI began the Supplier Capacity Program in Bangladesh in 2019 with the support of the European Commission and extended the program to India in 2020 with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.
+SAI began the Supplier Capacity Program in Bangladesh in 2019 with the support of the European Union and extended the program to India in 2020 with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.